27 Full Sun Perennials For Sun-Drenched Gardens

 - Hardy to USDA zone 3

-Red Hot Poker Plant (Kniphofia)
+Red Hot Poker Plant

 This sun-loving perennial is also known as Torchlily or poker plant.
 Dramatic flower spikes in red, orange, and yellow hues make bold statements in flower beds and borders.

-These herbaceous perennials from Africa are drought resistant and popular among hummingbirds and butterflies.
+These herbaceous perennials from Africa are drought-resistant and popular among hummingbirds and butterflies.

 Plant Red Hot Poker in full direct sunlight in sandy, well-drained soil.